karyeet/heroku-lavalink/README.md

 **Note**:After changing PASS you must redeploy or click the More menu and *restart all dynos*.

-Please understand your lavalink server ***will run out of memory on a free dyno***.
+Please understand your lavalink server ***will most likely run out of memory on a free dyno***.
 I would recommend upgrading or switching to a lighter alternative.